Prelf1992/mlops-template-repository/README.md

 * Commit 225: Chore: Add tests for UI for better maintainability. at 2025-06-24 15:09:48
 * Commit 226: CI: Configure CI for algorithm for faster execution. at 2025-06-25 17:00:41
 * Commit 227: Build: Clean up README for better readability. at 2025-06-30 16:27:56
+* Commit 228: Chore: Update documentation for script to align with standards. at 2025-06-30 11:02:10